tapvirsingh/teatags/MD/Documentation/1.x/directory-structure.md

 <p class = "ttag-dir">/TTagAppSettings/</p>

 This directory here is the main control panel for your application.
-About every configuration **file** within this directory is explained seperatly under the *TTagAppSettings Directory* article section.
+About every configuration **file** within this directory is explained separately under the *TTagAppSettings Directory* article section.

 However the **directories** are explained here.